KatilPakshi/TechuProject/README.md

 # New-Project
-Elements in this beautiful techu project include, but are not limited to: images, screenshots, GIFs, lyrics, assignments, and other interesting stuff \^o^/.
+Elements in this beautiful techu project include, but are not limited to: images, screenshots, GIFs, lyrics, assignments, and other interesting stuff \^o^.

 .
 .